 Unlike some of the other snowy cities on this list, Juneau had a relatively mild winter in 2019.
 It was actually the sixth straight winter that the city had seen below-average snowfall.

 Elkins is a small town with lots of charm.
 It’s the perfect, quiet place to raise a family, especially if you’re the outdoorsy type.
 You’ll live with 59.9 inches of snow each year, but it’s typically spread out over the winter months so it’s easy to handle.

 The snowiest winter in Elkins history occurred in 1995-1996.
 That season, the city had a total of 136.6 inches of snowfall, a formidable amount of shoveling for any resident.

 10. Grand Rapids, Michigan

-Drive east of Lake Michigan and you’ll find Grand Rapids.
+There’s a lot to like about Grand Rapids.
 It’s a large city that’s become known for its breweries in recent years, but there are also lots of museums and outdoor activities to try.

+However, be prepared for a hefty amount of winter weather.
 Anyone living in Grand Rapids knows that you’ll see 57.5 inches of snow during the fall and winter seasons, which is perfect if you prefer to be bundled up and surrounded by snowy bliss.

 Ready to Take Ownership?